YDD9/docker-python-hello-kubernetes/HA cluster with etcd run in 3 nodes/etcdConfigIn3Nodes.md

 https://github.com/kubernetes/kubeadm/issues/546

-Take the option1 to install etcd in 3 work nodes and keep 2 masters in cluster.
+Take the option1 Hosting etcd cluster on separate compute nodes (Virtual Machines) and extra 3 masters in k8s cluster.

 Except mentioned specifically, all steps runs on all etcd 3 work nodes.

 - [Install cfssl - CLI & API tool for TLS/SSL](#install-cfssl---cli-api-tool-for-tlsssl)
 - [For etcd0 only](#for-etcd0-only)